SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 unsupported (e.g., f32 tensor × f64 NumPy scalar → f64 on Metal — the f64 operand arrives from
-the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast; CNN training on Metal beats CPU.
+the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast, integer narrowing, or bit reinterpretation; CNN training on Metal beats CPU.
 The parity + determinism + capability suite defined here is reused by Phases 6–7.*

 **Phase 6 — CUDA backend.**